5 Ways to Grow as a Leader in 2023

 1. Focus on Collaborative, not Hierarchical Leadership

-While it’s true that some people feel more comfortable with a clear leadership hierarchy, it’s time to shift the focus toward the value of learning from each other, to the sharing of experiences, and to the wonders of collaboration.
+While it’s true that some people feel more comfortable with a clear leadership hierarchy, it’s time to shift the focus toward the value of learning from each other, the sharing of experiences, and the wonders of collaboration.

 The two aren’t mutually exclusive, but the emphasis is.
 A prime example of an area where this outlook can shine is in reverse-diverse mentorship.
 This is where a junior employee will mentor a senior leader about their cultural background and beliefs with the goal of building a more inclusive relationship.

 Collaborative leaders still flex their managerial skillsets, they just do it in a way that gives people the space they need to share their thoughts, concerns, and ideas.

 Top Tip – Creating an environment in which everyone feels psychologically safe is one of the best ways to foster real creativity, enabling fluid collaboration amongst an empowered workforce.

 What does tomorrow have in store?
 Leaders with a growth mindset are willing to learn from the past and the present and change outcomes in the future, as opposed to leaders with a fixed mindset, who tend to stagnate.

 When business success hinges on agility, those with a growth mindset are the ones who can rise to overcome the challenge, welcome feedback, and evolve.